fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/I2CExamples/TwoWayExample/README.md

 There is a slight loss of bandwidth with one fail.

 What I want to do now is to set this up for onward two way data transfer.

+I have that working now with the Blink with response example.